By: Sarah Rogue

 Do you sleep 6 or less hours a night?

 And last but not least, poor sleep happens to be one of the most common habits I encounter with clients.
-Those that are not getting 7-8 hours of quality sleep each night tend to lack the results they are after.
+Those that are not getting 7 or more hours of quality sleep each night tend to lack the results they are after.
 Sleep is imperative for restoration.
-Beating yourself up in the gym & then sleeping 6 or less hours a night significantly hinders & sabotages all your hard work.
+Beating yourself up in the gym & then sleeping 6 or less hours a night significantly stresses your body… sabotaging all your hard work.
 Research also shows that sleeping less than 6 hours a night increases your risk of diabetes, stroke, cardiovascular & heart disease.
 Yikes!
-So if you’re not seeing the results you’re hoping for – let’s start with sleep first & aim to get 7 hours of quality sleep per night!
+So if you’re not seeing the results you’re hoping for – let’s start with sleep first & aim to get 7+ hours of quality sleep per night!